stleerh/cno-observability/README.md

 ## Background

 Network Observability is an optional operator that provides insights into your network traffic, including troubleshooting features like packet drops, latencies, DNS tracking, and more.
 There is an upstream and downstream version, but you get more features and benefits when used in OpenShift, and specifically OpenShift Networking.
 If you are running OpenShift Networking, it should be expected to have observability, unless it falls into an exceptional case (e.g. very limited resources).
-The two should be bounded together.
+The two should be bound together.

 ## How Does It Work

 `openshift-install` uses an install-config.yaml file to create manifests that are used to create an OpenShift cluster.
-One of the manifest file is cluster-network-02-config.yml.
+One of the manifest files is cluster-network-02-config.yml.
 This is the configuration file, based on the Network CRD, that Cluster Network Operator (CNO) reads to bootstrap networking.
 A new field, observabilityEnabled, when set to true, tells CNO to enable Network Observability.

 ```
 spec: